-The node is powered by three non-rechargeable, replaceable 3.6 V dc, 1.2 Ah, 1⁄2 AA lithium batteries.
+The node is powered by three non-rechargeable, replaceable 3.6 V dc, 1.2 Ah, $\frac{1}{2}$ AA lithium batteries.
 If the node will not power, the batteries may need to be replaced.

-Node battery life is highly dependent on the operational parameters such as sample mode and the Mode active channels and higher sample rates equate to decreased battery life.
+Node battery life is highly dependent on the operational parameters such as sample mode and rate.
+More active channels and higher sample rates equate to decreased battery life.